thomas0299/thomas0299.github.io/_research_projects/brainstation.md

 title: "Reducing conflict by improving water access in Uganda"
 collection: research_projects
 permalink: /research_projects/brainstation
-excerpt: 'Using Machine Learning to predict whether a water point has broken down in order to repair it quicker.'
+excerpt: 'Using Machine Learning to predict whether a water point has broken down in order to repair it quicker'
 date: 2022-08-11
 paperurl: 'https://thomas0299.github.io/futuristic-platipus/'
 ---